How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 • Even if you book your seat online, you’ll still pay for the bus on the spot.

 • From now until August 31, 2025, if you swipe EasyCard (order here) or iPass to ride the bus, you’ll get a 50% discount.
+But swiping with EasyCard runs the risk that seats may all be sold out.

 • The full fare from Alishan to Sun Moon Lake (or Sun Moon Lake to Alishan) is TWD 295.
 The half-price fare (if swiping with EasyCard or iPass) is TWD 148.
 Make sure your card has a positive balance before swiping (it can go into the negatives, but it just needs to have above 0 balance before swiping).